BOSH (software): Key principles

-The ongoing research into what are the repercussions of modern software engineering practices on the productivity in the software cycle, i.e. Continuous Integration.
-BOSH tool chain integrates well with current best practices of software engineering (including Continuous Delivery) by providing ways to easily create software releases in an automated way and to update complex deployed systems with simple commands.
+The ongoing research into the repercussions of modern software engineering practices on the productivity in the software cycle, i.e. Continuous Integration.
+The BOSH tool chain integrates with current best practices of software engineering (including Continuous Delivery) by providing automated ways to create software releases and to update deployed systems with commands.

 History

 Designed to address shortcomings found in available tools to manage Cloud Foundry.
 Chef was used originally, but was limited in its ability to package, spin up/down servers, limited in monitoring and self-management capabilities.
 Originally developed for Cloud Foundry's own needs, but the project has now grown to be completely generic, and can be used for orchestration of other software such as Hadoop, RabbitMQ, MySQL and similar platform or application software.

 Architecture

 A BOSH installation is made of several separate components that can possibly be split across different VMs or containers: